Who are we?

 How are projects selected?

-At the Season Pitch Event, any Member may propose a performance project.
-The projects receiving the most votes will be considered by the Board for the upcoming season.
-The General Membership is encouraged to attend Season Pitch Events, as their votes will be highly influential in the selection process.
+At our thrice-yearly Pitch & Plays, any Member may propose a performance project.
+The projects receiving the most votes will be considered by the Board for upcoming production.
+The general membership is encouraged to attend these events, as their votes will be highly influential in the selection process.

 Cooperative Performance exists...